Nuclear astrophysics: Findings, current status, and issues

 The roles of specific cosmic objects in producing these elemental abundances are clear for some elements, and heavily debated for others.
 For example, iron is believed to originate mostly from thermonuclear supernova explosions (also called supernovae of type Ia), and carbon and oxygen is believed to originate mostly from massive stars and their explosions.
-Li, Be, and B are believed to originate from spallation reactions of cosmic-ray nuclei such as carbon and heavier nuclei, breaking these apart.
-Unclear is, in which sources nuclei much heavier than iron are produced; for the slow and rapid neutron capture reactions, different sites are discussed, such as envelopes of stars of either lower or higher masses, or supernova explosions versus collisions of compact stars.
-The transport of nuclear reaction products from their sources through the interstellar and intergalactic medium also is unclear, and there is, e.g., a missing metals problem of more production of heavy elements predicted than is observed in stars.
-Also, many nuclei that are involved in cosmic nuclear reactions are unstable and only predicted to exist temporarily in cosmic sites; we cannot easily measure the properties of such nuclei, and uncertainties on their binding energies are substantial.
-Similarly, stellar structure and its dynamics is not satisfactorily described in models and hard to observe except through asteroseismology; also, supernova explosion models lack a consistent description based on physical processes, and include heuristic elements.
+Lithium, beryllium, and boron are believed to originate from spallation reactions of cosmic-ray nuclei such as carbon and heavier nuclei, breaking these apart.
+Elements heavier than nickel are produced via the slow and rapid neutron capture processes, each contributing roughly half the abundance of these elements.
+The s-process is believed to occur in the envelopes of dying stars, whereas some uncertainty exists regarding r-process sites.
+The r-process is believed to occur in supernova explosions and compact object mergers, though observational evidence is limited to a single event, GW170817, and relative yields of proposed r-process sites leading to observed heavy element abundances are uncertain.

+The transport of nuclear reaction products from their sources through the interstellar and intergalactic medium also is unclear.
+Additionally, many nuclei that are involved in cosmic nuclear reactions are unstable and may only exist temporarily in cosmic sites, and their properties (e.g., binding energy) cannot be investigated in the laboratory due to difficulties in their synthesis.
+Similarly, stellar structure and its dynamics is not satisfactorily described in models and hard to observe except through asteroseismology, and supernova explosion models lack a consistent description based on physical processes, and include heuristic elements.
+Current research extensively utilizes computation and numerical modeling.

 Future work

 Although the foundations of nuclear astrophysics appear clear and plausible, many puzzles remain.
-One example from nuclear reaction physics is helium fusion (specifically the 12C(α,γ)16O reaction(s)), others are the astrophysical site of the r-process, anomalous lithium abundances in Population III stars, and the explosion mechanism in core-collapse supernovae and the progenitors of thermonuclear supernovae.
+These include understanding helium fusion (specifically the 12C(α,γ)16O reaction(s)), astrophysical sites of the r-process, anomalous lithium abundances in population II stars, the explosion mechanism in core-collapse supernovae, and progenitors of thermonuclear supernovae.